 Chances are very low that you will find everything you want in any WordPress theme.
 But, everyone wants a pixel-perfect website.
-You can design your website as per your needs if the theme allows you to modify designs and layouts including colours, fonts, images, headers, footers, and more.
+You can design your website as per your needs if the theme allows you to modify designs and layouts including colors, fonts, images, headers, footers, and more.
 A customizable WordPress theme can help you improve the overall user experience and visual aesthetics of your website.

 10. Good Ratings and Reviews

 A great number of positive reviews mean that many people are using that particular product and most of them are happy with its performance.
 You should also take user reviews and ratings into account when choosing a theme for your WordPress website.
 Look for themes that have a substantial amount of positive reviews.

 Things to Avoid When Choosing a WordPress Theme